frankshearar/Home/NuGetizer-Core-Features.md

 * NuGet packages referenced directly via project.json or `PackageReference` items.

-> NOTE: packages.config contains the closure of all dependencies.
-Typically not what you want
-> your top level packages to declare dependencies on.
-So it may be better to not support it
+**TBD:** packages.config contains the closure of all dependencies.
+Typically not what you want your top level packages to declare dependencies on.
+So it may be better to not support it at all.
-> at all.

 * The project's project references ("P2P").